 Key takeaway

-Conditional examples: SMBs leveraging autonomous testing
+Conditional examples: SMBs leveraging AI-powered testing

 QA automation for SMBs gives a second wind to different products across SaaS, e-commerce, and mobile development.
+A few examples:

 SaaS (Startup in DevOps tools):